jadijadi/lpic1book/1024_use_debian_package_management.md

 Original-Maintainer: Debian Bazaar Maintainers <pkg-bazaar-maint@lists.alioth.debian.org>
 ````

-another commang is **purge** which will remove the package and all of its configurations.
+another commang is **purge** which will remove the package and all of its configurations.. the switch is -P or --purge.

 There is also -L to check the files and directories a package intalled: